Facial fat grafting (Autologous Fat Transfer to the Face)

 The transferred fat survives by establishing a blood supply through natural processes involving blood vessel growth and integration.
 The extent of fat survival and retention can vary between individuals.

-Benefits of Fat Transfer
+Benefits of Fat Grafting

 • Uses your own tissue for augmentation.